MuhammadAbdullahShurjeel/stx-seller/DOCUMENTATION.md

         Prompt = {
-            name = 'unique_butcher', --- This Thing Must Be Unique From Other Seller CFGS keybind = 0xF3830D8E, -- This Only Works For Prompt System msg = 'Open Butcher Seller',
+            name = 'unique_butcher', --- This Thing Must Be Unique From Other Seller CFGS keybind = 0xF3830D8E, -- This Only Works For Prompt System eventnameEnable = false,
+            eventname = nil, -- Must Be Unique.
+Write it in double quotations "event...." msg = 'Open Butcher Seller',
             promptvec = vector3(-5528.1064, -3048.9243, -2.3422) -- This is the coords for both target or prompt
         },